singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #212.
 9.7     Think about things like how you're going to get the bank data (will it be pulled or pushed?), what features the system will support, etc.
 - #213.
 7.7     As always, scope the problem.
 Are "friendships" mutual?
 Do status messages exist?
 Do you support group chat?
 - #214.
 8.13    Try to break it down into subproblems.
 - #215.
 5.1     It's easy to create a bit mask of 0s at the beginning or end.
-But how do you create a bit mask with a bunch of zeroes in the middle?Do it the easy way: Create a bit mask for the left side and then another one for the right side.Then you can merge those.
+But how do you create a bit mask with a bunch of zeroes in the middle?
+Do it the easy way: Create a bit mask for the left side and then another one for the right side.
+Then you can merge those.
 - #216.
 7.11    What is the relationship between files and directories?
 - #217.
 8.1     We can compute the number of steps to 100 by the number of steps to 99, 98, and 97.
 This corresponds to the child hopping 1, 2, or 3 steps at the end.
-Do we add those or multiply them?That is: Is it f(100)  =   f(99)  +  f(98)  +  f(97) or f(100)  = f(99)  *  f(98)  *  f(97)?
+Do we add those or multiply them?
+That is: Is it f(100)  =   f(99)  +  f(98)  +  f(97) or f(100)  = f(99)  *  f(98)  *  f(97)?
 - #218.
 6.6     This is a logic problem,  not a clever word  problem.
 Use logic/math/algorithms to solve it.
 - #219.
 10.11   Try walking through  a sorted array.
 Can you just swap elements until you have fixed the array?
 - #220.
 11.5    Have you considered both intended  uses (writing,  etc.) and unintended   use?
-What about safety?You would not want a pen for children to be dangerous.
+What about safety?
+You would not want a pen for children to be dangerous.
 - #221.
 6.10    Solution  2: Be very  careful about  edge cases.
 What if the third digit in the bottle number matches the first or second digit?
 - #222.
 8.8     Try getting the count of each character.
 For example, ABCMC has 3 As, 2 Cs, and  1 B.
 - #223.
 9.6     Don't forget that a product can be listed under multiple  categories.
 - #224.
 8.6     You can easily move the smallest disk from one tower to another.
 It's also pretty easy to move the smallest two disks from one tower to another.
 Can you move the smallest three disks?
 - #225.
-11.6    In a real interview,  you would  also want to discuss what sorts of test tools we have avail­ able.
+11.6    In a real interview,  you would  also want to discuss what sorts of test tools we have available.
 - #226.
 5.3     Flipping a 0 to a 1 can merge two sequences of 1s-but  only if the two sequences are separated by only one 0.
 - #227.
 8.5     Think about how you might handle this for odd numbers.
 - #228.
 7.8     What class should maintain the score?